SallyyLan/agent-context-architecture-dual_track/Overview.md

 ## The Problem

-The marketing analytics team needed answers from an 11-table data warehouse spanning user behavior, orders, vouchers, traffic, and seller data.
+The marketing analytics team needed answers from data warehouse spanning user behavior, orders, vouchers, traffic, and seller data.
 The pain points:

 - **Metric ambiguity** — terms like "active users", "orders", and "conversion rate" had multiple valid interpretations depending on context
 - **Silent errors** — wrong joins, missing filters, and incorrect aggregation methods produced plausible-looking but wrong numbers with no warning